devqik/devops-docs/aws/aws-cli-setup.md

     ```

 - [NOTE] Usually the mfa will require re-authentication every 24 hours, so if you are trying to access an aws service and its not working like `aws s3 ls` the first thing i would do is to make sure that i am already autheticated through aws-mfa.

-- [NOTE] `aws-mfa --profile example-profile` We are using multi aws accounts now so you can specify a name of your aws profile here.
-The default profile name is `default`.
-The value can also be provided by the environment variable `AWS_PROFILE`.